bookdash/bookdash-books/tortoise-finds-his-home/en/index.md

 ![Tortoise passes Snail in the veld.]({{ page.images-folder }}/01.jpg)

 One day Tortoise was walking through the veld.
 He was searching and searching.
 He gazed into the distance and squinted at the grass.

+Then he went past snail.

 “Are you looking for something?”
 Snail asked.